-Sand Mountain Recreation Area, just outside of Fallon, has had off-roading enthusiasts near and far flocking to this off-roading paradise for decades.
+Sand Mountain, Nevada, located just outside of Fallon, has had ATV and off-roading enthusiasts near and far flock to this off-roading paradise for decades.
 So what's the deal with a giant mountain - made of sand - sitting right in the middle of a Nevada desert landscape?
-Interestingly, the sand here originates from the ancient glacial Lake Lahontan that for the most part, dried up 9,000 years ago.
-Imagine that, you’re ripping around on what could’ve been beachside property 10,000 years ago.
+Interestingly, these Nevada sand dunes originate from the ancient glacial Lake Lahontan that for the most part, dried up 9,000 years ago—which means that you’re basically you’re ripping around on what could’ve been beachside property 10,000 years ago.
 The area is managed by the Bureau of Land Management and is open to off-highway vehicle use till your heart’s content.

 As far as the riding itself, gear heads will take delight in what many consider to be one of the best OHV destinations out there.
 The reason?
-Instead of a sea of sand dunes, there is one giant mountain out there that many consider to have the best competition hill in the country.
-Off-roading enthusiasts have noted that Sand Mountain is ideal for jumps, trail riding and technical riding, making a visit here beyond satisfying.
-Dirt biking and quad riding seem to be popular favorites, although when visiting the area you’re also likely to see hikers and sandboarders as well.
+Instead of a sea of sand dunes, there is one giant mountain out there that many consider having the best competition hill in the country.
+Off-roading enthusiasts have noted that Sand Mountain is ideal for jumps, trail riding, and technical riding, making a visit here beyond satisfying.
+Dirt biking and quad riding are popular favorites of these Nevada sand dunes, although when visiting the area, you’re also likely to see hikers and sandboarders as well.

 If you’re not interested in an off-road adrenaline rush and are more interested in nature, not to worry.
 Sand Mountain has you covered there too, with the dazzling Sand Mountain Blue Butterfly.
 Of all the places in the entire world, the Sand Mountain Blues can only be found at Sand Mountain Recreation in Nevada.
 This gossamer-winged butterfly is considered to be at great risk of extinction and has almost complete dependence on the Kearney buckwheat that is found in the area.
 In an effort to conserve this tremendously important species, the BLM closed several off-road vehicle trails in order to protect the species and its host plant from intrusion.
 When visiting the area, keep your eyes peeled for these blue-winged beauties!

-If it’s history you’re after, Sand Mountain has you covered there too, as the area once boasted an official Pony Express Station.
-Named Sand Springs Station, the structure was used as a resting place for riders delivering U.S. mail, messages, newspapers and packages until 1860.
+If it’s history you’re after, Sand Mountain has more than a few grains of it for you.
+These Nevada dunes once boasted an official Pony Express Station.
+Named Sand Springs Station, the structure was used as a resting place for riders delivering U.S. mail, messages, newspapers, and packages until 1860.
 The location was placed on the National Register of Historic Places in 1980, and the ruins of this historic structure are still visible today.

 When taking the turnoff to Sand Mountain TAKE NOTICE OF THE POSTED SPEED LIMIT.
 One, you should obey the law, but two, there are drainage ditches that will catch you majorly off guard [not to mention mess up your vehicle] if you don’t slow your roll.